 Most articles are received within 14 working days depending on the source of supply.
 Books are received within 3 weeks depending on the location of the supplier and availability of the item.
 Items requested from overseas sources may take longer.

-You will receive an email with the login details to access your document and you will have 2 weeks or 3 views of the document before it is removed from the server.
-If articles are unable to be delivered electronically, an alternate delivery method will be arranged by your home library.
+You will receive an email alerting you that your article is awaiting download.
+The email will include a unique link and password to access your document.
+You will have 30 days or 5 downloads of the document before it is removed.
+If articles are unable to be delivered electronically, an alternate delivery method will be arranged by the library.

-If you have difficulty accessing your document, please consult the web delivery help page.
-If you still can't access your documents, please contact your Faculty Liaison Librarian.
+If you have difficulty accessing your document, please consult contact your Faculty Liaison Librarian.

 Staff and students eligible for Document Delivery can use the ArticleReach service to obtain journal articles from another University of Sydney campus.
 Simply request the article using the ArticleReach request form.

 Requests for loans can be placed directly through the library catalogue using the "Request" button.
 More information can be found here.